 All mothers feel isolated at some point (or various points) throughout motherhood.

-There is irony in the isolation you feel as a single mom.
-Like how you can feel so alone when you are constantly needed by people all day??
-You are your children’s world and they will fight to get your attention at every moment.
+You’re your children’s world and they’ll fight to get your attention at every moment.
 If they don’t want your attention, then they need you to help them with 5 million things.

 You desperately want time alone where you aren’t needed every second of the day.

 But then when your kids are in bed, you suddenly don’t want that alone time because you don’t want to get caught up with your thoughts or feelings.
 You don’t want to think about how this is possibly going to be your life every day.
 Where you have no one to turn to and share your day with.
 No one is there to be your cheerleader or tell you that it’s ok and tomorrow is another day.

 When you go to other kid’s birthday parties or get togethers and you’re the only one running around after your toddlers making sure they’re being nice, not getting into trouble, or not eating everything off the floor.